tcaspi/SF-Coyote-Diet-Metabarcoding/README.md

 ## 1. Sequence-Processing

 -   Trimming-Reads.Rmd: trim fastq files with cutadapt.
 High performance computing required.
--   DADA2.Rmd: identify ASVs with DADA2.
+-   DADA2.Rmd: correct amplicon errors and infer amplicon sequence variants (ASVs) with DADA2 denoising algorithm.
 High performance computing required.

 ## 2. Filtering-and-QC

--   FilteringReads.Rmd: R scripts for filtering denoised data.
-The input files are ASV tables output by DADA2 with taxonomy assigned by BLAST+.
+-   FilteringReads.Rmd: R scripts for manual filtering of denoised data.
+The input files are ASV count tables output by DADA2 with taxonomy assigned by BLAST+ (output of step 1).
+These count tables are provided.

 ## 3. Data Visualization and Statistical Analyses

-Creating figures or conducting statistical analyses requires that filtering and QC steps have been run as filtered and finalized data frames are needed for visualizing and analyzing diet data.
+Creating figures or conducting statistical analyses requires that filtering and QC steps have been run as denoised and filtered data frames are required for visualizing and analyzing diet data.

 ### Diet-Plots

--   Code to generate figures 1 and 2 in the main text
+-   R scripts to generate Figures 1 and 2 in the main text.

-### iNEXT: Sample Coverage, Species Richness, Species Diversity
+### Regression-Analyses

+-   Correlation matrix of land cover and land use covariates (Figure S3).
+-   Beta regression for RRA and a quasibinomial GLM for FOO to test the effect of percent cover of impervious surfaces on the proportion and frequency of anthropogenic food in each territory and the number of food services on the proportion and frequency of nuisance rodents in the diet in each territory.
+-   R script to generate Figure 3 in the manuscript.

+### iNEXT

--   Script for generating rarefaction curve plots and calculating diversity metrics for both territories and individuals
+-   R script for generating rarefaction curve plots and calculating diversity metrics and sample coverage for coyote territories and individuals.

-### Ordination (nMDS)
+### nMDS

--   Add details here
+-   R script constructing dissimilarity matrices and ordinating with non-metric multidimensional scaling to visualize dietary differences among biological seasons, territories, and individuals.

 ### PERMANOVA

 -   Add details here

-### Regression Analyses

--   Add details here for statistical analyses
--   Code to generate figure 3 in the main text

 ### SIMPER

 -   Add details here

-### Replication Analyses
+### Replication-Analyses

 -   Add details here
 -   30 extraction replicates that were actually metabarcoded; 44 PCR replicates from mini exp 7 that intersect; 78 PCR replicates from mini exp 1 that intersect; In the end, 10+54+23 = 87 pairs remaining